bontix-77/scRNAseq/README.md

 This repository provides a **complete and modular single-cell RNA-seq (scRNA-seq) analysis framework**, built to handle every step from raw data to biological interpretation.
 It combines **R-based analysis** (Seurat, SCTransform, QC, visualization) with **Nextflow orchestration** for reproducibility and scalability.

 The project’s goal is to serve both as a **research-ready workflow** and a **learning platform** for integrating R, Python, and workflow languages in real scRNA-seq pipelines.
-The pipeline permits also to pull the T cell receptors diverisy into 4 main groups (alfa, beta, delta and gama) to prevent miss identification of the T cells population as discussed here :https://doi.org/10.1016/j.immuno.2025.100063.
+The pipeline permits also to pull the T cell receptors diverisy into 4 main groups (alpha, beta, delta and gama) to prevent miss identification of the T cells population as discussed here :https://doi.org/10.1016/j.immuno.2025.100063.
 The option can be accessed switching parameter in the nextflow.config file.

 |  |  |  |
 |------------------------|------------------------|------------------------|